hienvd/redmine_issue_tracking/README.md

 # redmine_issue_tracking
-Track Ready for Test issues on Redmine
+Track status of Issues on Redmine